 Thanks to Keith Glass.

-The official site (1999) refers to the band's raunchy style of telling dirty jokes and singling out audience members.
+The defunct official site (1999) referred to the band’s raunchy style of telling dirty jokes and singling out audience members.

-The Bangers' version was popular in Pittsburgh, but the label shows the record originated with Hitcity in Tulsa, Oklahoma.
+According to a 1997 Usenet post, The Bangers’ version was an alternative station favorite in the mid-60’s in Pittsburgh. but the label shows the record originated with Hitcity in Tulsa, Oklahoma.
 It was produced by Ken Green, and the writer credits show D. Wadley – K. Green, although it is the same song as the McRae-Wyche composition.
 Little seems to be known about The Bangers.

 Further reading: Ron's post on The Bangers and the song at Old Mon Music: Pittsburgh Sounds.

-Single on Jubilee by black vocal group formed in Brooklyn in the early 50s as The Tune Toppers.
-The longer form of the title appears on the label.4
+Single on Jubilee released on both 45 and 78 rpm discs by black vocal group formed in Brooklyn in the early 50s as The Tune Toppers.
+The word baby is in the lyrics but it does not appear in this longer form of the title.

 On their one single for Jubilee the group was billed as The Toppers, but they are better known as The Hurricanes, releasing several singles on King under that name 1955-1957.
 They also recorded later as The Memos on the Memo label.
 Several lead singers featured over the years, but it was John Kelly on Baby Let Me Bang Your Box.

-References: 1.
-Marv Goldberg's Hurricanes page which includes a Toppers-Hurricanes-Memos discography.
-2. The Hurricanes by Jim Dunn at All Music Guide.
-3. Teddy McRae: New Scotsman obituary at JazzHouse.org and All Music Guide biography.
-4. Post by Norm Katuna to rec.music.rock-pop-r+b.1950s.
+References, further reading: 1.
+Marv Goldberg’s Hurricanes page which includes a Toppers-Hurricanes-Memos discography.
+2. The Hurricanes by Jim Dunn at All Music.
+3. Sidney Wyche page at Discogs.com.
+4. Teddy McRae obituary at JazzHouse.org.
+5. Post by Norm Katuna and others in thread Who recorded this r’n’b song? from rec.music.rock-pop-r+b.1950s (1997).

 The lyric goes: Well my baby had a party the other night/ The party was gettin' dead/ I spied a piano in the corner/ Looked at my baby and said/ Baby let me bang your box, baby let me bang your box…

-Long used during the outro of the adults-only Robin Byrd Show, the New York cable TV show hosted by the Debbie Does Dallas actress since the late 70s.
+Sung (or lip-synched) by Robin Byrd (b.1957) during the outro of her adults-only Robin Byrd Show, the New York cable TV show hosted by the Debbie Does Dallas actress since the late 70s.

 Be able to sing 'Baby Let Me Bang Your Box' was among the "things you gotta do before you can call yourself a real New Yorker", listed at "Essential New York", a now defunct blog by blackstar27.